-Author Archives: Andrew Shaughnessy, MA
+Author Archives: Andrew Shaughnessy, MPH, MA

 Nationwide health insurance enrollment declines are across the board for children.
 Data collected through the Centers for Medicare and Medicaid Services by Georgetown University indicates that more than 4 million children have become unenrolled in critical health insurance coverage since 2016 (1).
 Disappointingly, Missouri is no 1. with a 15.1 percent decline in children enrolled […]